junglesta/speak/_posts/2014-09-19-reasons-to-go.md

 Went to Thailand and only paid.
 Seen man with tits bigger than the girls ones.
 Seen kid praying to a billboard image.

-Went to Indonesia they say Welkom and dont welcome you.
+Went to Indonesia they say Welkom and don't welcome you.
 They say Polusi Frustrasi Demokrasi...
 They pay teachers to get kids promoted.
-Funny traditions and practical frugality and hospitality.
+Funny traditions, practical frugality and hospitality.
 Difficult to leave.

 Went to England and kids were drunk.